movementlabsxyz/MIP/README.md

 An MIP/MD starts as **Draft**s.
 They DO NOT acquire a number at this point.

 An MIP/MD is assigned their PR number as soon as they are in the **Review** process.
 MDs that do not introduce a new MIP/MD are also accepted.
 Thus, there will be gaps in the MIP/MD number sequence.
 These gaps will also emerge when MIPs/MDs are deprecated or rejected.

+> [!NOTE]
+> Update the [OVERVIEW](https://github.com/movementlabsxyz/MIP/wiki/Overview) file with the MIP/MD number, title and other requirements.

 PRs that don't introduce a new MIP/MD are also accepted, for example MIPs/MDs can be updated.
 PRs that **Update** a MIP/MD should state so in the PR title, e.g. `[Update] MIP-.... `.